George Colson

-George Peter Colson (born 24 October 1993) is an English-born Welsh footballer.
+George Peter Colson (born 24 October 1993) is a footballer who plays for English club Cowes Sports.
 Mainly a right back, he can also play as a midfielder.
+Born in England, he has represented Wales at youth international level.

 Career

 Portsmouth and loans

 Colson signed a two-year scholarship with Portsmouth on 15 July 2010.
 On 26 June 2012, he signed a one-year professional deal.

 On 14 August 2012, he made his debut in the League Cup in a 3–0 defeat at Plymouth Argyle.

 On 21 November 2012, Colson joined Dorchester Town on an initial month-long loan, alongside Dan Thompson.
 He made his debut in a Dorset Senior Cup match against Wimborne Town a game which Colson scored in, the fixture ended 3–2 to Wimborne.
 Colson's league debut was in a 2–2 draw on 2 January against struggling Truro City.
 His last involvement for the Magpies was as an unused substitute in a 1–0 win over Dover Athletic.

 On 23 January 2013 Colson joined Southern League Premier Division side Bashley on a month's loan joining up with fellow Portsmouth winger Elliot Wheeler.
 In March, he returned to Portsmouth, and after being told that his contract would not be renewed, Colson secured a trial at Stoke City.
 He then was released at the end of the season.